justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 ### After a lot of pain and closely, but not comprehensively, reading the ArchWiki docs, I was able to finally boot to a lighter weight plasma-desktop.
 I re-did the install 2 more times to ensure I started to understand some of what I was doing.
 I then went ahead and just installed full Plasma.
 The Dell handles this desktop environment very well.
 I have a dual monitor setup, and plasma came with everything to get me up and running.
 At the time of my initial install, Plasma-desktop didn't come with "out-of-the-box" dual monitor working (or at least one of the packages didn't).

-Not sure if it's the Dell hardware or other network hardware, but DL speeds are up to 230 Mbps (thanks to my non-provider modem and router) on a 200 Mbps plan.

 ## There could be several typos here.

 Like I said, the following steps are reference for what I did to get this Dell working.